PolygonBuilder

 Link copied to clipboard

-Check if a geometry builder contains sufficient points to show a valid graphical sketch.
-This can be used as an initial lightweight check to see if the current state of a builder produces a non-empty geometry; for example, it may be used to enable or disable functionality in an editing user interface.
+True if the geometry builder contains sufficient points to show a valid graphical sketch, false otherwise.
+This can be used as an initial lightweight check to see if the current state of a builder produces a non-empty geometry.
+For example, it may be used to enable or disable functionality in an editing user interface.
 The exact requirements vary depending on the type of geometry produced by the builder:

 Link copied to clipboard